 Labor and delivery: What to expect

 After delivery, your attention will turn to your baby — but it's still important to take good care of yourself.
 Continue to check your blood sugar level often, especially if you're breast-feeding.
-After all, keeping yourself healthy is the best thing you can do for your baby.
+Keeping yourself healthy is the best thing you can do for your baby.